oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 }
 ```

-## Payload
+### Payload

-VC-SD-JWTs as defined in this specification can use any claim registered in
+VC-SD-JWTs and VP-SD-JWTs can use any
-the "JSON Web Token Claims" registry as defined in [@!RFC7519].
+claim registered in the "JSON Web Token Claims" registry as defined in
+[@!RFC7519].

 Some of the claims in a VC MUST NOT be selectively disclosed as they are
 always required for processing on the verifier side.
 All other claims can be
 made selectively disclosable by the issuer when issuing the respective
 VC-SD-JWT.

-VC-SD-JWTs MAY contain additional claims depending on the application.
+VC-SD-JWTs and VP-SD-JWTs MAY contain additional
+registered or public claims depending on the application.

-### `type` claim {#type-claim}
+#### `type` claim {#type-claim}

 This specification defines the JWT claim `type`.
 The `type` claim is used
 to express the type or types of the JSON object that is contained in the